V-Sekai-fire/aria-character-core/decisions/166-arc-prize-2025-abstract-reasoning-challenge-solution.md

 #### Why This Matters (Expert)

 This phase establishes the symbolic reasoning foundation essential for ARC tasks.
-The DSL provides compositional primitives that can be combined to express complex transformations, while integration with Aria's strategy factory enables seamless coordination with neural approaches in later phases.
+The extended hybrid planner provides compositional primitives that can be combined to express complex transformations, while integration with Aria's strategy factory enables seamless coordination with neural approaches in later phases.

 ### Phase 2: Multi-LLM Integration (Size: M)